CaesarXInsanium/cx_failed_terminal_graphics/README.md

 # I give up on this particular project

-But I will not give up on graphics programming.
-I think that I am just getting started.
+Well it looks like I am most certanly back to doing this

+# MAMA din't raise no quitter.

+I think that I will be back to this project in a while later.
+Because I want to do other things.